mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 ## Introduction

-We're going to build an end-to-end scenario that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people look like they are feeling, and store all of that data in a NoSQL Store (Cosmos DB).
+We're going to build an end-to-end application that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people look like they are feeling, and store all of that data in a NoSQL Store (Cosmos DB).
 In a continuation of this lab, `lab01.2-luis_and_search`, we will use that NoSQL Store to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.

 ## Architecture

 We will build a simple C# application that allows you to ingest pictures from your local drive, then invoke several different Cognitive Services to gather data on those images:

-- [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api): We use this to grab tags and a description
+- [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api): We will call this service to analyze the image and obtain tags and a description.
-- [Face](https://www.microsoft.com/cognitive-services/en-us/face-api): We use this to grab faces and their details from each image
+- [Face](https://www.microsoft.com/cognitive-services/en-us/face-api): We will call this service to determine if there are faces in the image, and if there are, we will store the UniqueFaceId and FaceRectangle location.
-- [Emotion](https://www.microsoft.com/cognitive-services/en-us/emotion-api): We use this to pull emotion scores from each face in the image
+- [Emotion](https://www.microsoft.com/cognitive-services/en-us/emotion-api): We use this to pull emotion scores from each face in the image.

 Once we have this data, we process it to pull out the details we need, and store it all into [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/), our [NoSQL](https://en.wikipedia.org/wiki/NoSQL) [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) offering.